rafael-xmr/applesauce/packages/docs/overview/factory.md

 ## Quick helper methods

+The `EventFactory` class has a few helper methods on it for building common event types:

 - [`factory.note`](https://hzrd149.github.io/applesauce/typedoc/classes/applesauce_factory.EventFactory.html#note) is a shortcut for `NoteBlueprint`
 - [`factory.noteReply`](https://hzrd149.github.io/applesauce/typedoc/classes/applesauce_factory.EventFactory.html#noteReply) is a shortcut for `NoteReplyBlueprint`
 - [`factory.comment`](https://hzrd149.github.io/applesauce/typedoc/classes/applesauce_factory.EventFactory.html#comment) is a shortcut for `CommentBlueprint`